 “It’s great to see children and families using the library,” she said.
 A water main break closed the library for nearly a year.
 It reopened last week after extensive renovations.
 “Many people don’t know the resources we offer.
 And if we don’t have something they need, I want to know so I can get it.”

 The ABCmouse software will be expanded to schools and community centers in the near future.

 “Schools are critical in developing children’s literacy, but it takes a community to reinforce their learning,” says Tammie Jones, Vice President of education and economic prosperity at United Way for Southeastern Michigan.
-“ABCmouse is a fantastic tool, and we are grateful to General Motors for this investment so that even more parents and caregivers can support their children’s education in a way that’s both fun and convenient for them.”
+“ABCmouse is a fantastic tool.
+We are grateful to General Motors for this investment so that even more parents and caregivers can support their children’s education in a way that’s both fun and convenient for them.”